Chinese Railways

 Stock Certificate of South Manchuria Railway (1926-45) Image by South Manchuria Railway available under a Creative Commons License

 During the Japanese occupation of China the railways were used to support their invasion.
 In despair the last european investors and managers left in 1941.
 The Japanese then expanded the rail network in Manchuria to exploit coal, iron and other resources.
 By the end of WW2 there was 3,000 miles [4,828 kms] of track in Manchuria with only 14,000 miles [22,531 kms] elsewhere in the whole of China.
-In return for Allied Chinese support in World War II, the many foreign concessions were officially given back to China.
+In return for Chinese support for the western Allies in World War II, the many foreign concessions were officially given back to China.

 People's Republic